Valentynaa/SampleApplications/README.md

 The following utilities are included in the project,

+* **ConfigReager** - Reads values from App.config, used for reading authentication information and Environment value
+* **LogWriter.cs** - Creates logs
+* **RegexPatterns** - Holds a list of Regex patterns used for validation
 * **UrlFormatter** - Formats and returns endpoint URLs as strings given URL variables.
 This is useful because Endless Aisle endpoints differ between [Enviornments](http://developers.iqmetrix.com/api/environments/).
-* **ConfigReager** - Reads values from App.config, used for reading authentication information and Environment value
-* **RegexPatterns** - Holds a list of Regex patterns used for validation

 ### App.config